mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Windows/How-Tos/Wordpress/index.md

 Download Wordpress [here](https://wordpress.org){:target="_blank"} .
 After downloading the resulting zip file should be in your `C:\Downloads` folder.
 Unzip this Wordpress.zip file.
 You should now see a `C:\Downloads\Wordpress` folder.
 Move the contents of this folder  to `C:\MAMP\htdocs`.

-Open Start Page, click on the phpMyAdmin link.
-Create database in phpMyAdmin and call it "wordpress".
+Click on Open Start Page, then on the phpMyAdmin link.
+Create a database in phpMyAdmin and call it "wordpress".

 ![MAMP](/en/MAMP-Windows/How-Tos/Wordpress/phpMyAdminAddWordpress.png)